GatienBouyer/fastgedcom/README.md

 ```

 You want to see more?
 [Here are some examples](https://github.com/GatienBouyer/fastgedcom/tree/main/examples)

+The documentation of FastGedcom is available [here](https://fastgedcom.readthedocs.io/en/latest/) on ReadTheDocs.

 I promise you it is efficient!
 I [test it](https://github.com/GatienBouyer/fastgedcom/tree/main/benchmarks) and I use it.